-Leiden, an attractive medium-sized city with a beautiful, large historic center
+Leiden is an attractive medium-sized city with a beautiful, large historic center.

 Leiden is my hometown, the city where I was born and educated and yet never really appreciated until after I left…